rust-fuzz/afl.rs/README.md

 ## Hints

-Before starting to fuzz you should reconfigure your system for optimal performance and better crash detection.
+Before starting to fuzz, you should reconfigure your system for optimal performance and better crash detection.
 This can be done with `cargo-afl afl system-config` but this requires root so it is run with sudo, hence you might need to enter your password.